EezehDev/AI-Formations/README.md

-# AI-Formations (WIP, defining the scope of project)
+# Coordinated Group Movement (AI Formations)

-AI Steering behaviors, while keeping a certain formation.
-Also includes some variations and group functionality.
+Research on coordinated movement of AI in groups, and certain formations while navigating through a world.
+Based on RTS games and various other researches, includes RTS style selections and input.

-The project is implemented using Unity (version 2020.1.13f1).
+The project is made using Unity (version 2020.1.13f1).

 ## Goal